Please enable JavaScript to view this site.

 swat-config-time-address

-Go to Analyzer | Analyzer Configuration | Recorder and enable option Generate time synchronization messages
+2. Go to Analyzer | Analyzer Configuration | Recorder and enable option Generate time synchronization messages.

-Synchronized Tracing of SWAT in combination with other trace sources is now possible.
+Synchronized tracing of SWAT in combination with other trace sources is now possible.
 Refer to Sync Trace for more information.

 Recording between arbitrary points

 A common use case is to measure the time between two arbitrary points in the code.
 These two points could be located inside the same function (to measure the execution time of a specific code block) or in totally different modules (to measure the propagation delay of a value from one point to another).

-SWAT supports measurement of such scenarios via signals.
+2. In iTCHi, add a signal for this purpose.
 The new signal does not actually have to exist in the code.
 For example, it could just be called a_b_measurement.

-Generate profiler.xml and code.
+4. Generate profiler.xml and code.

 Integrate it into the project following the regular guide.
 Reference the bottom of swat_config.h to verify that the configuration for the signal has been created: